umbraco/UmbracoDocs/Contribute/index.md

 ## Creating an issue

-The Umbraco Documentation uses [Github issues](https://github.com/umbraco/UmbracoDocs/issues) to manage issues with the documentation.
+The Umbraco Documentation uses [GitHub issues](https://github.com/umbraco/UmbracoDocs/issues) to manage issues with the documentation.
 You can make an issue for any of the following:

 - If you feel some documentation is wrong or missing and you do not have time or knowledge to do a PR